peter-hoch/apache-php-dev/readme.md

 ## Disclaimer

 The image is for development and education only.
-The configuration is unsecure in order to enable deugging etc.
+The configuration is unsecure in order to enable debugging etc.
-Do NOT connect to the internet!.
+Do NOT connect to the internet!
 Use only in a safe sandboxed environment!

 ## Debugging PHP